radio-bretzel/rb-stream/README.md

-# rb-streamer
+# Radio Bretzel Streaming Module

-Radio Bretzel custom streaming server
+This app is a core part of the Radio Bretzel application.
+It proxies and caches audio stream for Radio Bretzel Team members.